Keen to get outdoors and enjoy some fresh air? Why not head to the Southern Ridges, one of our fave walks in Singapore to enjoy with the kids.

 There are nine play features for them to enjoy – think tunnels crafted from logs, a ‘kitchen’, sand play and huts.
 It really is magical and our little ones can’t get enough.
 Note: it’s closed on Mondays for maintenance, excluding public holidays.
 Also here: a ‘regular’ playground, a bee trail and themed gardens.

 Hort Park connects directly to the Alexandra Arch and then the Forest Walk via a ramp, so feel free to bring your stroller.
 If you just kept walking, Hort Park to Henderson Waves would probably take you about an hour.
-But we say stretch out the fun and make a whole morning of it with all the fun on offer at Hort Park!
+But we say stretch out the Southern Ridges fun and make a whole morning of it with all that’s on offer at Hort Park!

 This cool piece of architecture links Forest Walk to Floral Walk at Hort Park.
 It’s very quick: it’ll literally take you two minutes to walk over this bridge, but it’s still a great photo opp.
 It lights up with coloured LED lights from 7pm until midnight each evening (just in case you want to see it on a date night perhaps!).